Skee Riegel: Amateur career

+Professional career

-Riegel turned professional in 1950 and played in 11 straight Masters Tournaments from 1947 to 1957.
+In 1950, Riegel turned professional.
+He played in 11 straight Masters Tournaments from 1947 to 1957.
 In the 1951 Masters Tournament, he was tied with Sam Snead after three rounds and finished second to Ben Hogan by two strokes.

-Riegel finished second to Ted Kroll in the 1952 Insurance City Open.
+Riegel also finished second to Ted Kroll in the 1952 Insurance City Open.

-Riegel stopped playing full-time in 1952-1953.
+Riegel stopped playing full-time in 1953.
 He served as head pro at Radnor Valley Country Club from 1954 to 1961 and then became involved in the ownership of York Road Country Club in Bucks County, Pennsylvania.

-Riegel was the Pro Emeritus at the Cape May National Golf Club in Cape May, New Jersey.
+Riegel was the pro emeritus at the Cape May National Golf Club in Cape May, New Jersey.
 He was often found walking the grounds with his poodle John Paul.
-Cape May National holds a large amount of history, with a number of articles about "Skee" on the walls of its clubhouse, as well a number of plaques located on the 18th tee.
+Cape May National holds a large amount of history, with a number of articles about Riegel on the walls of its clubhouse, as well as a number of plaques located on the 18th tee.